 Part One, Creating Connections, provides introductory materials for the study of South African Music.
 Part Two, Musical Migrations, moves to a more focused overview of significant musical styles in twentieth-century South Africa -- particularly those known through world circuits.
 Part Three, Focusing In, takes the reader into the heart of two musical cultures with case studies on South African jazz and the music of the Zulu-language followers of Isaiah Shembe.
-The accompanying CD offers vivid examples of traditional, popular, and classical South African musical styles.
+The accompanying downloadable resources offer vivid examples of traditional, popular, and classical South African musical styles.

 Carol Ann Muller is Associate Professor of Ethnomusicology at the University of Pennsylvania.